 Most of the mausoleums date back to the 14th to 15th century, although some of the buildings are even older than that.
 The most famous one is the tomb of Kusam-ibn-Abbas, who, according to legend, was Muhammad’s cousin.

-And remember, no animal sacrifice on the tombs!
+And remember the rules you can read at the entrance.
+No animal sacrifice on the tombs!

 #3 Learn about Uzbekistan’s history in Ulugbek’s observatory

 Samarkand has a rich history.
 With all those old buildings, it’s hard not to guess that this city once belonged to a splendid empire.
 But you will not grasp the influence it had on your own part of the world until you visit Ulugbek’s observatory.